IEK-1 - Werkstoffsynthese und Herstellungsverfahren

 Contract time limit:

-At the Forschungszentrum Jülich, Institute of Energy and Climate Research, IEK-1: Materials Synthesis and Processing materials for climate-friendly technical solutions are being developed.
-The Solid Oxide Fuel Cell (SOFC) is a rising technology part-taking in climate-friendly energy conversions.
-Challenges of this technology are the relatively high manufacturing costs and compromised life-time, thus improving these are current topics of R&D investigations.
+At Forschungszentrum Jülich, Institute of Energy and Climate Research, IEK-1: Materials Synthesis and Processing materials for climate-friendly technical solutions are being developed.
+The so-called Solid Oxide Fuel Cell (SOFC) is a promising candidate in the field of renewable energies.
+However this technology suffers from high manufacturing costs, thus alternative low-cost ceramic-materials are sought.

-Qualifications: Studies in Mechanical Engineering, Materials Science or similar.
+Qualifications: Studies in Energy science, Mechanical Engineering, Material Science, Chemistry or similar.

 Employment: 6 Months in a Student Assistant position